 You’ve written in from a place of great fatigue, wondering how you’ve let her get away with so much.
 What you are sharing here is raw and painful, yet relatable.
 You feel bad that you have “permitted” this behavior in your daughter.
 And you also feel unable to make it stop; that you’re letting this all happen.

 You too need support in this struggle

 Try to shift the narrative so that you are not the one responsible for her choices.
-You aren’t making her drink, and you can’t make her stop drinking.
+You aren’t making your alcoholic daughter drink, and you can’t make her stop drinking.
 CRAFT encourages us to focus on what we can do.
 You can’t bear the burden of being responsible for what she does.
 You can take responsibility for your own actions, and see ways in which there is room to change in this realm.
 But feeling bad about yourself that it’s come to this is not the motivation you need.
 You need positive encouragement, and you have it here on the site.
 We know you can make these changes I’ve outlined.
 You can draw lines and stand by them.

 You can’t solve her problems.
 But you can help her as much as you are able in terms of treatment, community supports, finding creative ways to connect her to the help she needs.
 If you shift your thinking so that you see how holding to your boundaries IS helping her, perhaps it will provide you the momentum you need.